 The Stucco Book – The Basics

-Everything you need to know for a perfect conventional stucco job, written in a
+Everything you need to know for a perfect conventional stucco job,

 By: Herb Nordmeyer